Cat Language: What Is Your Cat Saying?

 If a cat is unsure of anything, like a sound or smell (or even as to what you’re doing as us humans do some very strange things in animals’ eyes!) you will often be questioned with a left-eye fast wink and ‘weird ears’.
 Weird ears are when they twist them quickly backwards then back to the front and is the equivalent of us raising one eyebrow!
 If you wish to question their behaviour then you can also do the left-eye fast wink coupled with our eyebrow version and watch for the response.

-Cats do get embarrassed surprisingly easy, as they seem to want us to believe that they are perfect at everything and NEVER make mistakes!
-This expression will usually follow a fall/slip or an overreaction to something like a loud bang.
-Their head and ears lower just slightly, accompanied by an upward tail flick and you will receive a slow right-eye wink, basically translated to ‘don’t mind me I’m just being stupid!’
-Though if you continue laughing at them (and I can’t usually stop if they do miss a jump etc!) they will leave the room in embarrassment with a sideways tail flick which roughly translates to ‘hmph’!
-You can also use the same expression to answer a question expression you may have received, or get it in response to a question expression you may have given them.
+Cats do get embarrassed, and surprisingly easy, as they seem to want us to believe that they are perfect at everything and NEVER make mistakes!
+This expression will usually follow a fall/slip, or an overreaction to something like a loud bang.
+Their head and ears lower just slightly, accompanied by an upward tail-flick.
+You will receive a slow right-eye wink, basically translated to ‘don’t mind me I’m just being stupid!’
+Though if you continue laughing at them (and I can’t usually stop if they miss a jump, etc.) they will leave the room in embarrassment with a sideways tail-flick, which roughly translates to ‘hmph’!
+You can also use the same expression to answer a questionable expression you may have received, or get it in response to a questionable expression you may have given them.